--F. J. Godby, who recently graduated from the Nurses' Training Class, and Miss Mabel Rice, for several months acting matron of the Saniturium, have gone to Battle Creek, to take post-graduate studies in nursing,

--Quite a number of prominent people spent the holidays at the Sanitarium.
-Among them were Prof. Mary A. Willcox, of Wellesley College, Mrs. J. R. Hendrick, Principal of Vassar College, Poughkeepsie, and Miss Gertrude Jacob, of Newburgh, N. Y.

--Sister K. V. Temple, who has been stopping at the Sanitarium for a number of weeks, returned to her home in Maine last week.
-Her cheerful presence will be missed by both helpers and guests.

--Chaplain Geo.
-B. Wheeler has been absent from the Sanitarium for two weeks on account of the severe sickness and death of his sister, in Brattleboro, Vt.

--Among recent arrivals at the Sanitarium are I. K. Funk, L.L.D., of Funk and Wagnalls Publishing Company, New York, with his wife and son: Edward L. Wilson and wife, well-known as a magazine publisher and writer in New York; and Miss Laura Gill, of the Columbian University.
+- -F. J. Godby, who recently graduated from the Nurses' Training Class, and Miss Mabel Rice, for several months acting matron of the Saniturium, have gone to Battle Creek, to take post-graduate studies in nursing, - -Quite a number of prominent people spent the holidays at the Sanitarium.
+Among them were Prof. Mary A. Willcox, of Wellesley College, Mrs. J. R. Hendrick, Principal of Vassar College, Poughkeepsie, and Miss Gertrude Jacob, of Newburgh, N. Y. - -Sister K. V. Temple, who has been stopping at the Sanitarium for a number of weeks, returned to her home in Maine last week.
+Her cheerful presence will be missed by both helpers and guests. - -Chaplain Geo.
+B. Wheeler has been absent from the Sanitarium for two weeks on account of the severe sickness and death of his sister, in Brattleboro, Vt. - -Among recent arrivals at the Sanitarium are I. K. Funk, L.L.D., of Funk and Wagnalls Publishing Company, New York, with his wife and son; Edward L. Wilson and wife, well-known as a magazine publisher and writer in New York; and Miss Laura Gill, of the Columbian University.

--The patients at the Sanitarium greatly appreciate the practical class in hygienic cooking.
-Gentlemen as well as ladies show their enthusiasm cooking, and even in the washing and wiping of the dishes.

--Dr. Clara Beckner was recently called to Wilmington, Vt., to see a patient.
+- This includes board and all necessary medical and bath-room treatment and attention.
+The year ended December 31.
+Thus a new year has begun, and the fund to meet the expense is not made up.
+Who will help in this mat- - -Dr. Clara Beckner was recently called to Wilmington, Vt., to see a patient.
 She has since returned with the patient.

-MRS. M. B. NICOLA, M. D.
+Mrs. M. B. Nicola, M. D.